annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 **on_init()**

 Called by sysdig *after* the capture is configured, *after* _on_set_arg()_ has been called for every chisel argument, but *before* any packet has been captured.
-Usually, this is where the chisel initializtion happens.
+Usually, this is where the chisel initialization happens.

 Returning false means that the chisel initialization failed and will cause sysdig to quit.